Bombardment of Tartar: October

 The following day, the Azerbaijani MoD stated that the Armenian forces had rocketed and shelled the settlements in the Tartar District in the morning.
 Then, the Presidential Administration of Azerbaijan stated that the Armenian forces had fired a BM-30 Smerch missiles on the city of Tartar, killing a 16-year-old boy.
 This was confirmed by Human Rights Watch.
 According to HRW, the Armenian forces had launched a cluster munition attack on Khoruzlu, a village of 290 people in the district, killing the 16-year-old boy.
 HRW also reported that it did not see any military installations or transport in the vicinity of the site.
 On 25 October, the Azerbaijani MoD stated that the Armenian forces were shelling the settlements in the Tartar District at noon.
-The same ministry yet again stated that the Armenian forces were shelling the shelling the settlements in the Tartar District next day, while the Presidential Administration of Azerbaijan stated that the Armenian shelling was accompanied by missiles, which continued in the afternoon.
+The same ministry yet again stated that the Armenian forces were shelling the settlements in the Tartar District next day, while the Presidential Administration of Azerbaijan stated that the Armenian shelling was accompanied by missiles, which continued in the afternoon.
 The Azerbaijani MoD then stated that the Armenian forces had rocketed the city of Tartar by using BM-30 Smerch multiple rocket launchers, adding that the Azerbaijani air defence units had neutralized one of the missiles launched on the city.
 On 27 and 28 October, the Azerbaijani MoD stated that the shelling of Tartar District continued.
 At afternoon, according to the Azerbaijani authorities, the Armenian forces had shelled the settlements in the Tartar District.
 Also, according to the Azerbaijani MoD, the Armenian forces had rocketed the city of Tartar and villages of the Tartar district from the BM-30 Smerch multiple-launch missile system on 28 October.
 There are no casualties.
 The Azerbaijani authorities then stated that the Armenian forces again shelled Tartar District, and then rocketed it with BM-21 Grad multiple rocket launchers and howitzers.